 - There will be a high number of people being trapped in elevators, on amusements park rides, ski lifts and in other locations that will become dangerous during a grid down event.
 They will become a priority for the rescue teams although many will not be able to transmit the rescue signal.

-- There are many people connected to various electronic devices that keep them alive, at home or at the hospital.
-Some have power generators while others are totally dependent on the grid.
+- There are many people connected to various electronic devices that keep them alive, at home or the hospital.
+Some have power generators while others are entirely dependent on the grid.
 There will be a lot of effort trying to maintain these devices operational.

 - The stock market will shut down.

 - Electronic money transfer and access will become unavailable and you will have to rely on your cash cache for every transaction you need to make